amoh-godwin/Articulae/mds/property_how_when_when_not.md

 reporter.progress = 99
 ```

-If you do not intend to set it privately, you can choose to not to have such a function.
+If you do not intend to set it privately, you can choose to not to have a method that sets it.
+So, for instance in our code above, the `update_progress` method will not have been written.

 ### You can control its deletion